 What is a Neighborhood Planning Unit?

-Which NPU do I live in?
+Which Neighborhood Planning Unit do I live in?

 When and where does my NPU meet?

-This list of meeting times and places for each NPU also includes links to the agenda for the next meeting.
-Each NPU meets on a monthly basis to consider community concerns.
 Membership is open to anyone 18 years or older whose primary residence is within the NPU, as well as to any corporation, organization, institution, or agency which owns property or has a place of business within the NPU.

 If your organization would like to make a formal presentation at an NPU meeting, please fill out the External Presentation Request Form by following this link.
 Pease provide 30 days advance notice for processing.